 Prices are rock-bottom, as expected.
 A pair of real cultured pearl earrings in a 14k gold setting go for $59 (and are “Prime,” so delivered within two days for members).
 Genuine 14k yellow gold continuous hoops from Art and Molly start at $24.99 for the 10 mm size.

-“On trend, high quality, always attainable” is Pavoi’s tagline on the site, and in searches for trendier, lightweight styles—such as stacking rings, huggie hoops, and X rings—the brand always shows up.
+In searches for trendier, lightweight styles—such as stacking rings, huggie hoops, and X rings—the brand always shows up.

 I ordered a few Pavoi pieces, including 14k gold–plated huggie earrings with CZ ($13.95) and was impressed by their solid, non-flimsy quality and fine-jewelry look.
 I ordered the huggies to stand in for a $330 14k white gold and diamond pair I’d purchased last year, but had lost one.

-One of the earrings below is Amazon’s Pavoi 14k gold-plated huggie (again, priced at $13.95), and the other is a solid 14k white gold-with-diamonds hoop valued at more than $150.
+One of the earrings below is Pavoi’s 14k gold-plated huggie (again, priced at $13.95), and the other is a solid 14k white gold-with-diamonds hoop valued at more than $150.
 Can you tell which is which?
 To most naked eyes, the differences in the patina of the metals, which is how I can tell them apart, would be all but imperceptible.
 The mismatched pair can easily be worn together.